Had Ness

 The international community considers Israeli settlements in the Golan Heights illegal under international law.

 History

 Had Ness was established by the revisionist Zionist Herut Beitar settlement movement.
 Home ownership was approved in March 1982, after the Golan Heights Law was passed in 1981.
 Families began to move there in 1987.
 It was named after 3 settlements, Holit, Dekla and Neot Sinai, evacuated from the Sinai Peninsula as a result of the Israel-Egypt Peace Treaty in 1979.

-The international community considers Israeli settlements in the Golan Heights illegal under international law, but the Israeli government disputes this, and in March 2019 the United States recognized Israeli sovereignty over the Golan Heights.